radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/views/05-advanced-concepts.md

 It is possible filtering the results of an Audit View using data from outside the view that is then passed as an input to the view.
 This is particularly useful when the Audit Views are used in report or pages, as this gives context to the result of Audit Views by supplying parameters directly from the reports and/or pages.

-This function is the basis for reports supplied as standard in the Brainwave Identity GRC product.
+This function is the basis for reports supplied as standard in the Identity Analytics product.
 In fact, the range of Audit views supplied in your Project Audit uses these configuration processes.

 View parameters are specified in the Properties Editor of the Audit View.